 Monthly Bills

-Right below the income tables in the spreadsheet, you’ll find a table labeled “Recurring Bills” like this:
+Right beside the income table on the individual month’s sheets, you’ll find a table labeled “Monthly Bills” like this:

-The money tracker spreadsheet comes pre-filled with these monthly recurring bills, but you can easily change them to suit your needs:
+The money tracker spreadsheet comes pre-filled with monthly recurring bill types, but you can easily change them to suit your needs:

 - Mortgage